Coating

 Catalyst coating of Silicon Carbide monoliths

-Coating of filters with catalytically active coatings is used to lower the reaction temperatures.
-The non-oxide ceramic Silicon Carbide exhibit properties very much different from the oxide ceramic monolith materials.
-Stobbe Tech A/S has 20 years’ experience in producing Silicon Carbide WFF with pore size: 5, 15, 25, 35 and 100 µm.
+Coating of DPF - Diesel-Particle-Filters with catalytically active coatings is used to lower the carbon oxidation temperatures.
+The non-oxide ceramic Silicon Carbide (SiC) exhibit properties very different from oxide ceramic monolith materials.
+Stobbe Tech A/S gained over 20 years’ work and experience in producing Silicon Carbide WFF (Wall-Flow-Filters) with pore size: 5, 15, 25, 35 and 100 µm and cell density ranging 10 to 200 CPSI (Cells-per-Square-Inch).

-The important pores, as developed by Stobbe Tech A/S, are created during the extrusion process, (before the firing process) giving advantages such as:
+The important pore range developed by Stobbe Tech A/S, are created during the extrusion process, (before the firing process) giving advantages such as:

 • pore size easier selectable